Patrick-Apilukpuvadol/API-Project/README.md

 ### R2	Why is it a problem that needs solving?

+This system would allow customers the opportunity to search for packages or experiences on 1 convenient web service.
+Customers would be able to get in touch with agents which can connect them to a variety of tours/experiences provided by various tour guides.
+This webservice would be a great opportunity for agents and tour guides to work together to provide unique experiences that cater to customers needs.

 ### R3	Why have you chosen this database system.
 What are the drawbacks compared to others?

 ### R4	Identify and discuss the key functionalities and benefits of an ORM